DreamHollow/CMakeEasy/README.md

 If you're on Linux, you can just change the build.sh script to "executable" through the properties menu, then run the script by double clicking it.

+The build.sh script automatically runs the CMakeEasy installation process.

 This is a much faster way than manually typing out the build/make commands.

 *THE COMPLEX WAY*